Middleton leads Bucks past pesky Wizards 137-134 in OT

-WASHINGTON (AP)Khris Middleton scored Milwaukee’s final nine points and the the Bucks beat Bradley Beal and the Washington Wizards 137-134 in overtime on Monday night.
+With Giannis Antetokounmpo fouled out, Middleton bounced back from five straight misses and scored Milwaukee’s final nine points and the Bucks beat Bradley Beal and the Washington Wizards 137-134 in overtime.

+“It was frustrating,” Middletown said of his cold stretch from late in regulation to early in overtime.
+“I thought they were easy shots, great looks that I knock down a majority of the time.
+Going into the timeouts, going back on defense, everybody was just telling me to keep shooting.”

-Middleton, who finished with 40 points, hit a 3-pointer from the top of the key with 30.2 seconds left to five the Bucks a 135-132 lead.
+Middleton, who finished with 40 points, hit a 3-pointer from the top of the key with 30.2 seconds left to give the Bucks a 135-132 lead.

-After Beal made two free throws, Middleton was fouled with 7.8 seconds left and made both attempts from the line to make it 137-134 and Troy Brown, Jr.’s 3-pointer rimmed out at the buzzer.
+After Beal — who had his second straight 50-point game — made two free throws, Middleton was fouled with 7.8 seconds left and made both attempts from the line to make it 137-134 and Troy Brown, Jr.’s 3-pointer rimmed out at the buzzer.

+“We definitely didn’t want (Beal) to take the last shot,” Bucks coach Mike Budenholzer said.
+“We feel fortunate that we made one more play than them probably down the stretch.”

-Beal, one night after scoring a then-career high 53 points in a loss at Chicago, topped it with a 55-point effort that included 22 points in the fourth quarter and seven more in overtime.
+Beal, who had a then-career high 53 points in a loss at Chicago on Sunday, topped it with a 55-point effort that included 22 points in the fourth quarter and seven more in overtime.

+“I was just locked in and I just was having fun,” said Beal, the first player in franchise history to have back-to-back 50-point games.
+“Probably the most fun game I’ve ever played in.”

+On the day of Kobe Bryant’s Memorial Service in Los Angeles, Beal became the first player since Bryant in March 2007 to score 50-plus points on consecutive days.

-Giannis Antetokounmpo had 22 points and 14 rebounds before fouling out with 1:33 remaining in regulation for Milwaukee.
+Antetokounmpo had 22 points and 14 rebounds before fouling out with 1:33 remaining in regulation for Milwaukee, which has won 17 of 19.

 The Wizards rallied from 17 points down to take a 123-121 lead on Beal’s 3 with 1:01 remaining.

 Eric Bledsoe’s free throws tied it and after a miss by Beal, Middleton missed as well.
-Felipe Lopez blocked Rui Hachimura’s layup attempt with 1:0 second left and Milwuaukee’s alley-oop toss at the buzzer failed.
+Felipe Lopez blocked Rui Hachimura’s layup attempt off a pass from Beal with 1:0 second left and Milwaukee’s alley-oop toss at the buzzer failed.

+“I probably should’ve shot the ball at the end of (regulation),” Beal said.
+“Granted Rui (Hachimura) was wide open.
+I should’ve threw a zip pass to him.
+I kind of lobbed it to him, so I set him up for failure.”

 Middleton had a career-high 51-points in the teams’ first meeting, a 151-131 Milwaukee win on Jan.
 28.

-The Bucks led 51-49 early in the third quarter when Middleton’s step-back jumper started a 14-2 run.
+The Bucks led 51-49 in the third quarter when Middleton’s step-back jumper started a 14-2 run.

 Washington rallied and Napier’s four-point play made it 102-93 with 9:29 left in the game, and his layup soon pulled the Wizards within seven.
 Middleton scored four straight points to push the lead back to double figures, but Beal scored 17 straight Wizards points and his 3 made it 119-116 with 2:15 left.